Razer Blade 14 inch 2016

 Rating: Total score: 80%

-Source: Mobile Tech Review English EN→zh-CN Archive.org version
+Source: Mobile Tech Review EN→zh-CN Archive.org version

 It's hard not to fall in love with the 2016 Razer Blade, and that's what we like for a machine this expensive.
 It has an immaculate design that's cool looking yet calm enough to take to work.
 Performance is very impressive, particularly for something this thin and light.
 The IGZO QHD+ touch screen is pretty and on my short list for photo and video editors who need good color accuracy and brightness.